Asd-g/AviSynthPlus-Scripts/band_det/readme.txt

 ### Required filters: RT_Stats, FrameSel, VMAF, mvtools2, RoboCrop, AutoResize, grunt.

-### Note: Use firstly a short sample with banding to tune the threshold.
+### Note: Use firstly a short sample with banding to tune the cambi settings.
+If the cambi score for a scene with banding is 0, this usually mean that "tvi_threshold" should be lower.

 ### Note1: It's recommended the video to has SDR.
 CAMBI is not tuned for HDR.